 A female lays her eggs (below) as the male fertilizes them with 'milt.'

 I was really tired.
 I didn't think I had either the energy to drag my aging buttocks out of bed or the photographic skill to get the shot I envisioned.
-My last attempt at shooting the 'Supermoon' was a complete disaster.
+My first attempt at shooting the 'Supermoon' was a complete disaster.

 I was able to hold the camera fairly steady — no tripod here, babe — but left the shutter open too long and all I got was a bright white wafer dangling in the night sky.